plumvillage/newsletter/src/2024/en/articles/br-thien-chi--blossoming-trees.md

 Let me name just a fraction of the places we visited: ancient beech forests with carpets of bluebells; hills with big boulders on top; meadow of green grass and brown ferns where wild horses graze freely; sacred cathedrals with gardens of pink rhododendrons; national reserves; hidden stone beaches; small art bookstores; world-famous museums and streets; a university where the students showed us a meditation hall filled with poetry books and the on-campus redwood forest, and then invited us to participate in blessing the food before dinner.

-We did walking meditation on beaches where seals played in the water; by streams with clear water; near Tibetan stupas on an island with wild horses; in university botanical gardens; in parks with rabbits in the heart of a city; in old cemeteries; by ponds; in forests with ancient trees and by puddles where small children played — completely covered in mud.
+We did walking meditation on a beach where seals played in the water; by streams with clear water; near Tibetan stupas on an island with wild horses; in university botanical gardens; in parks with rabbits in the heart of a city; in old cemeteries; by ponds; in forests with ancient trees and by puddles where small children played — completely covered in mud.

 As monastics, we could go into the heart of a major cathedral in Durham, England, under the guidance of a Christian priest.
 We had the opportunity to offer events in churches, monasteries, universities and town halls, modern recording halls, chapels, tents, retreat centers and even in a round building made of mud and straw.

 ## Preparing and letting go

 When we were in Belfast, Ireland, Sr. Tai Nghiem invited me to talk at the end of a Dharma talk about how I practiced the art of stopping.
 I was nervous and tried to prepare myself well.
 Then my sister asked me to speak at the beginning of the talk, instead.
-A few hours later after all the preparations I did, she said to me: “Now brother, let go of everything you have prepared.
+A few hours later after all the preparations I did, she said to me, “Now brother, let go of everything you have prepared.
 The most important thing is that you connect with the people in the hall and speak to them.
 You don’t need to try to remember what you’ve prepared.”
 That was a hard lesson, but very important.

 ## Eyebrows, tea and fame